 Skinny jeans and bootcut jeans can still often be hemmed this way, especially if the denim has a bit of stretch, but you may want to consider altering the width of the legs first to be more straight if there’s a large taper on the leg one way or the other.

 You can see that the jeans pictured in this tutorial were bootcut and because there was some stretch to the fabric, the excess width was easily eased in while sewing which worked well.

 Size 16 denim needle (I like to use these needles (affiliate link) for stitching through the multiple layers of denim)

 1. Ready to learn how to hem jeans?
 First, try on your jeans and fold the hem up (right sides together) to the length that you’d like your finished hem.
 Remember to wear a pair of shoes that you would normally wear with the jeans.
-If you wear flats most often, throw on a pair.
+If you wear sneakers most often, throw on a pair.
 If you like to wear wedges, go with those.

 7. Press the folded edges upward toward the inside of each jean leg.
-If you had to hem a large amount from your jeans (I’d say greater than 2 inches or so), you may prefer to trim the folded edge and serge or zig zag the edges to reduce bulk.
+If you had to hem a large amount from your jeans (I’d say greater than an inch or so), you may prefer to trim the inside cuff/folded edge and use a serger or zig zag stitching on the raw edges to reduce bulk.

 You can also sew a couple of hand stitches at each side seam on the inside of each leg to tack the folded edges in place if you’d like.